Healthcare Insights

 What does OB/GYN stand for?

-OB/GYN encompasses two specialties – obstetrics and gynecology.
-The OB represents obstetrics, while the GYN represents gynecology.
+OB/GYN encompasses two specialties: obstetrics and gynecology.

 Obstetricians are providers who specialize in pregnancy, from prenatal care to post-natal care.
 Gynecologists specialize in the female reproductive system.